AdonisRin/StreamingBot/README.md

 ---

-## 🔑 Free Promo Keys (Test It Out!)

-Want to try the bot right now?
-Copy one of these free test keys and paste it when you launch the app:

-* STREAMBOT-VIP-001
-* STREAMBOT-VIP-002
-* STREAMBOT-VIP-003
-* STREAMBOT-VIP-004
-* STREAMBOT-VIP-005
-* STREAMBOT-VIP-006
-* STREAMBOT-VIP-007
-* STREAMBOT-VIP-008
-* STREAMBOT-VIP-009
-* STREAMBOT-VIP-010

----

 ##  The Legal Stuff (Disclaimer)

 > **PLEASE READ:** This software is built for **educational purposes, personal stress-testing, and automating your own platforms.** Let's be real: if you use this to spam other people or break the Terms of Service of platforms like Twitch, YouTube, or TikTok, that is entirely on you.
 The developer takes zero responsibility for any banned accounts or lost data.
 Use it smartly and at your own risk!